-OCEANS is a Grief and Loss programme that provides an opportunity for children or young people who are missing someone in their lives to:
+OCEANS is a Grief and Loss programme that provides an opportunity for people who are missing someone in their lives to:

 Who comes to the OCEANS programme?

-Anglican Family Care runs the OCEANS Grief and Loss Programme for children in Oamaru.
-If you live in the Waitaki District and you feel you or others could benefit from our service, please complete the referral form and email to Peggy at email@example.com or phone 020 459 6900.
+Anglican Family Care runs the OCEANS Grief and Loss Programme in Oamaru.
+If you live in the Waitaki District and you feel you or others could benefit from our service, please complete the referral form and email to Maria at email@example.com or phone 020 459 6900.